BasileusErwin/DemenciaOSInstaller/README.md

 # DemenciaOSInstaller
 Installer for Demencia OS

+Why other the same program in the other languages?
-You can use the C++ version or Python version for understand better the code
+You can use the C++ version or Python version for understand better the code.
+And i created the Python version for a challenge myself

 # How to use?